OctopusDeploy/blog/blog/2020-01/chaos-engineering-and-runbooks/index.md

 I was pleasantly surprised at how easy it was to get Chaos Toolkit up and running in Octopus.
 With a Kubernetes deployment already defined, scripting another tool against the existing targets and environments took very little effort.

-Beyond the initial ability to simply execute a tool, Octopus runbook automation provides cross-cutting functionality like logging, audits, security, user management, reporting, and dashboards out of the box as an established and proven foundation to scale processes like chaos engineering within an organization.
+Beyond the initial ability to simply execute a tool, Octopus Runbook automation provides cross-cutting functionality like logging, audits, security, user management, reporting, and dashboards out of the box as an established and proven foundation to scale processes like chaos engineering within an organization.